cloudoperators/juno/.changeset/giant-oranges-lie.md

 "@cloudoperators/juno-ui-components": minor
 ---

-Migrate the LoadingIndictor component to TypeScript
+Migrate the LoadingIndictor component to TypeScript and only allow 'size' that is valid and greater than zero